-C. If the Director determines that the nonpayment of any remittance due under PCC 6.07 is due to fraud, a penalty of 25 percent of the entire amount of the tax will be added thereto in addition to the penalties stated in PCC 6.07.060 A., PCC 6.07.060 B. and PCC 6.07.060 B.
+D. If the Director determines that the nonpayment of any remittance due under PCC 6.07 is due to fraud, a penalty of 25 percent of the entire amount of the tax will be added thereto in addition to the penalties stated in PCC 6.07.060 A., PCC 6.07.060 B. and PCC 6.07.060 C.

-D. In addition to the penalties imposed, any Seller who fails to remit any tax imposed by PCC 6.07 must pay compound interest at the rate of one percent per month or fraction thereof on the amount of the tax, inclusive of penalties, from the date on which the remittance first became delinquent until paid.
+E. In addition to the penalties imposed, any Seller who fails to remit any tax imposed by PCC 6.07 must pay interest at the annual rate of 5 percent on the amount of unpaid tax from the date on which the remittance first became delinquent until paid.
 The interest rate will remain at 5 percent unless this rate is adjusted under the administrative authority of the Director or designee to reflect then current national market conditions for interest rates.

-F. All sums collected, including penalty and interest, will be distributed to the City’s Recreational Marijuana Tax Fund.
+F. All sums collected, including penalty and interest, will be distributed to the City’s Recreational Cannabis Tax Fund.